forestgrape/coronavirus/virion_viability.md

 ## Short Summary Virion Viability
-At different situations different mechanisms are the principal drivers of the decay.
+The decay of coronavirus virions is driven by different mechanisms in different situations.
 Usually one decay mechanism is much faster than all others, so only this fastest has to be accounted for.

+Selected situations grouped by the halflifetimes of the virion decay:
 * Halflifetime below a minute
   * Disinfectants
   * Temperatures above 70 degrees